-^{10/} INF GR/PS/70
+10/ INF GR/PS/70

-(b) Crash Speeds
+(b) Crash speeds

-Crash speeds between vehicles and pedestrians were collected from pedestrian accident data.
-The cumulative frequency of the crash speeds shows that a crash speed of up to 40 km/h can cover more than 75 per cent of total pedestrian injuries (AIS 1+) in all regions.
+6. Crash speeds between vehicles and pedestrians were collected from pedestrian accident data.
+The cumulative frequency of the crash speeds shows that a crash speed of up to 40 km/h can cover more than 75 percent of total pedestrian injuries (AIS 1+) in all regions.

-(c) Target Population for this gtr
+(c) Target population for this gtr

-The IHRA injury data indicate the injury distribution by body regions.
+7. The IHRA injury data indicate the injury distribution by body regions.
 Fatal and serious head injuries (AIS2+) of children and adults as well as AIS2+ adult leg injuries were extracted from the IHRA data base for clearly identified injury causing parts on the vehicle and on the road (INF GR/PS/131 and 169).
-It was found that hood/fender contacts caused 41 per cent of child head injuries of AIS2+ and 19 per cent of the adult AIS2+ head injuries.
-Bumper contacts lead to 64 per cent of adult AIS2+ leg injuries.
-The cumulative frequency curves versus vehicle impact speed for these injuries and their respective injury causing parts show that 58 per cent of the child head AIS2+ injuries are addressed to a vehicle impact speed up to 40 km/h, 40 per cent to adult head AIS2+ injuries and 50 per cent of the adult leg AIS2+ injuries respectively.
-Based on these figures of injuries by injury source and vehicle contact area, the target population of the above mentioned AIS2+ injuries for this proposed gtr is 24 per cent of child pedestrian head injuries, 8 per cent of adult pedestrian head injuries, and 32 per cent of adult leg injuries.
+It was found that bonnet/wing contacts caused 41 percent of child head injuries of AIS2+ and 19 percent of the adult AIS2+ head injuries.
+Bumper contacts lead to 64 percent of adult AIS2+ leg injuries.
+The cumulative frequency curves versus vehicle impact speed for these injuries and their respective injury causing parts show that 58 percent of the child head AIS2+ injuries are addressed to a vehicle impact speed up to 40 km/h, 40 percent to adult head AIS2+ injuries and 50 percent of the adult leg AIS2+ injuries respectively.
+Based on these figures of injuries by injury source and vehicle contact area, the target population of the above-mentioned AIS2+ injuries for this proposed gtr is 24 percent of child pedestrian head injuries, 8 percent of adult pedestrian head injuries, and 32 percent of adult leg injuries.

-Each of these body regions, i.e. head of child/adult and adult leg, covers more than 30 per cent of total fatal and severe injuries (INF GR/PS/3).
+8. Each of these body regions, i.e. head of child/adult and adult leg, covers more than 30 percent of total fatal and severe injuries (INF GR/PS/3).
 This gtr focuses on protecting these body regions.

-The major source of child head injuries is the top surface of the bonnet/wing, while adult head injuries result from impacts to the top surface of bonnet/wing and windscreen area.
+9. The major source of child head injuries is the top surface of the bonnet/wing, while adult head injuries result from impacts to the top surface of bonnet/wing and windscreen area.
 For adult leg injuries, the major source is the front bumper of vehicles.

-(d) Applicability to Motor Vehicle Categories
+(d) Applicability to motor vehicle categories

-The maximum benefit from making vehicles pedestrian friendly would occur if all types of vehicles comply with these technical provisions, but it is recognized that their application to heavier vehicles (large trucks and buses) as well as to very small and light vehicles could be of limited value and may not be technically appropriate in their present form.
+10. The maximum benefit from making vehicles pedestrian friendly would occur if all types of vehicles comply with these technical provisions, but it is recognized that their application to heavier vehicles (large trucks and buses) as well as to very small and light vehicles could be of limited value and may not be technically appropriate in their present form.
 The tests proposed in this gtr have been developed on the basis of current light vehicles, taking into account the pedestrian kinematics when impacted by such vehicles.
 For this reason, the scope of application is limited to passenger cars, sport utility vehicles (SUV), light trucks and other light commercial vehicles.
 Since these vehicle categories represent the vast majority of vehicles currently in use, the proposed measures will have the widest practicable effect in reducing pedestrian injuries.